-I know everyone says this, but the screen time on my phone has become absolutely baffling Almost every time I go on Instagram, it ends up leaving me in a worse headspace than I initially had before logging on—and yet, the cycle inevitably continues.
+Almost every time I go on Instagram, it ends up leaving me in a worse headspace than I initially had before logging on; yet, the cycle inevitably continues.

-Whether it be about comparing my productivity, preparations for college applications, selfies, nutrition accounts, superficial levels of intelligence put up as a facade, overwhelming news, and petty arguments between people; all these things and more made me bad.
+Whether it be about comparing my productivity, preparations for college applications, selfies, nutrition accounts, superficial levels of intelligence put up as a facade, overwhelming news, or petty arguments–all these things and more make me feel bad.

-However, I continued to hang on.
-I have this fear of missing out, of being left out or behind, because I am not constantly active in group chats or replying to stories.
+However, for a while I continued to hang on.
+I have this fear of missing out because I am not constantly active in group chats or replying to stories.
 But I must remember that this type of interaction, though it reinforces relationships, is hardly their defining characteristics.

-At first, this challenge was quite difficult.
+At first, the deletion of Instagram was quite difficult.
 I kept having the urge to pick up my phone and scroll or catch up with my friends.
 However, it quickly became my new norm.
-It was a relief to not have headaches after a constant bombardment of posts, and my head was much clearer and better able to focus on the present moment.
+It was a relief to not have headaches after a bombardment of posts, and my head was much clearer and better able to focus on the present moment.
 This new age of technology and instant gratification makes for very short spans of attention and a drive to continually look towards the future.
 Having a break from Instagram’s reinforcement of this was wonderful.

 Deleting Instagram was like running away to the Walden cabin with Thoreau.
 I escaped the ideas of the masses, and was able to hone in on myself and my individual thoughts.
 Thoreau even writes: “…There comes a time in every man’s education when he arrives at the conviction that envy is ignorance; that imitation is suicide; that he must take himself for better, for worse, as his portion…” What he means here is that humans need to discover themselves; they need to figure out what they are going to do in this life.